Robert-van-Engelen/Forth500/manual.md

 with 4, which means that the first file opened but not closed can be manually closed with `4 CLOSE-FILE .` displaying zero when successful.

-### Tape data
+### Loading from tape

-The following words load raw binary data or text and Forth source code from tape, which requires a CE-126P printer and cassette interface or a CE-124 cassette interface:
+The following words load raw binary data or text and Forth source code from "tape" (any audio device) via a SHARP CE-126P printer and cassette interface or a CE-124 cassette interface:

 | word    | stack effect            | comment
 | ------- | ----------------------- | ------------------------------------------